anttisalonen/progbook/rst/shop5.rst

 *Exercise*: Put everything together and see if you can download the PDF.
 You'll need to do the following:

 * Call your existing code to generate a PDF.
-You should be able to call a function which takes a return ID as the input parameter and returns a PDF object (not a file).
+You should be able to call a function which takes a return ID as the input parameter and returns a PDF object (not a file object or a file name).
 Refactor your existing code if necessary.
 Make sure you set the SQL database contents correctly beforehand.
 * Convert the PDF object to a binary stream.
 * Send the binary stream to the client using Flask.